Special Educational Needs (SEN)

 How will the teaching be adapted for my child with SEND?

-Teachers’ plan lessons according to the specific needs of all groups of children in their class and will ensure that your child’s needs are met.
+Teachers’ plan lessons according to the specific needs of all groups of children in their class and will ensure that your child’s needs (regardless of what they are) are met.
 All teachers are provided with information on the needs of individual pupils so that they can plan the learning within our curriculum to ensure that all pupils are able to make progress.
 Differentiation is planned for groups and individuals according to needs.
-For example, a child with speech, language and communication need; teachers will use simplified language and/or pictures to support them to understand new vocabulary.
+For example, a child with speech, language and communication need - teachers will use simplified language and/or pictures to support them to understand new vocabulary.
 Support staff will be utilised to support your child’s learning in the classroom.
 Specific resources and strategies will by used to support your child individually and/or in groups.
 Planning and teaching will be adapted on a daily basis if needed to meet your child’s learning needs.

 How will school support my child?